renggli/dart-xml/README.md

 There are methods to traverse the XML tree along different axes:

-- `siblings` returns an iterable over the nodes at the same level that preceed and follow this node in document order.
+- `siblings` returns an iterable over the nodes at the same level that proceed and follow this node in document order.
 - `preceding` returns an iterable over nodes preceding the opening tag of the current node in document order.
 - `descendants` returns an iterable over the descendants of the current node in document order.
 This includes the attributes of the current node, its children, the grandchildren, and so on.
 - `following` the nodes following the closing tag of the current node in document order.